 - Certificate in Healing Complex Post-Traumatic Stress Disorder

 - Supporting Children through trauma

 - Mental Capacity Act with Deprivation of Liberties Safeguarding Awareness

 - Supporting people with life limiting and terminal illness

-I have trained, and worked with a variety of issues for the past 10 years.
-At present I have private clients, and work in NHS primary care.
+I have trained, and worked with a variety of issues for the past 15years.
+At present I have private practice.
 In the past I have worked in the voluntary sector and managed the Family Support department of a hospice.
-The presenting issues have been many and varied.
+I have also worked in NHS primary care for two years.